Gondram/Metabolic-Syndrome-Prediction/README.md

 ## Task

 My task here was to predict metabolic syndrome based on common risk factors.
+I used the dataset [here](https://data.world/informatics-edu/metabolic-syndrome-prediction), which came from the NHANES initiative.

 ## Permutation Importance